Oldcastle, County Meath: Oldcastle Detention camp (1916–1918)

 The detainees were civilians from vastly different backgrounds.
 This ranged from clergymen, jewellery makers and musicians to cooks, butlers and butchers.
-Though the prison was not entirely pleasant the inmates had some privileges especially those who came from a better background.
+Though the prison was not entirely pleasant, the inmates had some privileges, especially those who came from a better background.
 It was possible for the more affluent inmates to buy their own rooms and hire their own servants from among the less affluent detainees.
 The British wanted to divide the classes as they believed it was not acceptable to put a docker with a doctor.
 As part of camp life they were allowed to write and send two letters a week containing twenty-four lines.
 Parcels could be received and visitors were allowed for 15 minutes twice a month.
 One inmate, Aloys Fleischmann, a Bavarian church musician and composer, wrote to his wife and requested “three blankets and a pillow, a warm knitted Jacket, waterproof boots, a wash bowl, a kettle and mug, cutlery, tobacco and books.”
 This quote was taken from John Smith's research article.
-We can gather from this that conditions in camp were cold, damp and basic.
+We can gather from this that conditions in the camp were cold, damp and basic.
 Although it is also reported that if they could gather 100 prisoners they would go on a four-mile march for exercise ending up in a pub in Dromone.
 They were even allowed to go in and buy a drink.
 Aloys Fleischmann kept a diary while in the camp.

-A journalist visited the camp in June 1915, ‘he stated that he was “met by a large body of men” and described them as “fine strapping men”’.
+A journalist visited the camp in June 1915, and he stated that he was “met by a large body of men” and described them as “fine strapping men”’.
 Account taken from John Smith’s article on the camp.
 These men caused no trouble for the guards but seemed bored and had nothing to do.
 The reported goes on to lament that they should be put to better use.
-Certainly, in the early days the inmates had nothing to occupy their time so this could have been the reason for four of the detainees to be sent to the mental asylum in Mullingar.
-By July 1916 it was reported that the detainees had formed committees to run the camp.
+Certainly, in the early days, the inmates had nothing to occupy their time so this could have been the reason for four of the detainees to be sent to the mental asylum in Mullingar.
+By July 1916, it was reported that the detainees had formed committees to run the camp.
 They took charge of their own washing, drinking water and cooking.
 There were 3 bakers and 12 cooks among the inmates who provided all the meals for the camp.
 They were provided with regulation provisions which included "bread, biscuits, fresh or frozen meat, tea, coffee, salt, sugar, condensed milk, fresh vegetables, cheese, butter, peas, beans, lentils and rice".
-Account taken from John Smith’s article on the detention centre.
+Account taken from John Smith's article on the detention centre.
 The rest of the men practiced their trades by making toys, jewellery, boots and wood-carving.
 Many men spent their days painting and sketching.
-The camp also had two orchestras’ which gave concerts and played for dramatic performances.
+The camp also had two orchestras which gave concerts and played for dramatic performances.